nxp-imx/LiteRT-imx/tflite/g3doc/guide/build_cmake_pip.md

 # Build TensorFlow Lite Python Wheel Package

-This page describes how to build the TensorFlow Lite `tflite_runtime` Python library for x86_64 and various ARM devices.
+This page describes how to build the TensorFlow Lite `ai_edge_litert` Python library for x86_64 and various ARM devices.

 The following instructions have been tested on Ubuntu 16.04.3 64-bit PC (AMD64)